Tales told out of turn

 once walked five miles

-just to deliver a letter,
+just to deliver a letter.

-his tall stove pipe hat.
+his stovepipe hat.

-When he finally
+When Abe finally

 arrived, a tired Lincoln